asicsdigital/terraform-aws-consul-cluster/README.md

 - `cluster_size` " - "Consul cluster size.
 This must be greater the 3, defaults to 3"
 - `oauth2_proxy_htpasswd_file` - "Path the htpasswd file defaults to /conf/htpasswd"
+- `join_ec2_tag_key` - EC2 Tag Key which consul uses to search to generate a list of IP's to Join.
+Defaults to Name
 - `raft_multiplier" - "An integer multiplier used by Consul servers to scale key Raft timing parameters https://www.consul.io/docs/guides/performance.html defaults to 5"
 - `region` - AWS Region - defaults to us-east-1
 - `oauth2_proxy_provider` - "OAuth provider defaults to github"